mitchelmcfarland/the-council-instrumentality-project/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request to get involved.
 Make sure to follow the contribution guidelines.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE.txt) file for more details.